inex/ixp-manager-docs-md/docs/features/route-servers.md

 Typically an IXP's route server service will have a dedicated ASN that is different to the IXP's own management / route collector ASN.
 As such, you need to add a new *internal* customer to IXP Manager.

+???+ warning
-**You are strongly advised to use / request a 16-bit ASN from your RIR for route server use.
-If you do not, you will be unable to offer your members standard community based filtering.**
+    You are strongly advised to use / request a dedicated 16-bit ASN from your RIR for route server use and in our experience, all RIRs understand this and accomodate it.
+The route server configurations will support an asn32 but to our knowledge, this has never been used in production.
+Also, withouot an asn16, you will be unable to offer your members standard community based filtering.

 Here's an example from INEX for our *route server #1*: